-- Risk management must be a part of security: The only way to manage security spending is to integrate business risk and financial context.
-It’s the lynchpin to triaging decision-making, resource allocation and spending.
+- Risk management must be part of security: The only way to manage security spending is to integrate business risk and financial context.
+It’s the lynch pin to triaging decision making, resource allocation, and spending.

-- IT risk management and security must be a senior function: Organizations that kept risk and security as mid-tier functions within IT found that security would always take a back seat to production.
+- IT risk management & security must be a senior function: Organizations that kept risk and security as mid-tier functions within IT found that security would always take a back seat to production.
 Humans are naturally bad at making long-term risk decisions vs. near-term monetary decisions.
-Chief security officers cut through the internal politics and ensured the organization was making reasoned decisions that managed risk and met business return-on-investment (ROI) requirements.
+Chief security officers cut through the internal politics and ensured the organization was making reasoned decisions that managed risk and met business ROI requirements.

-- Separate but integrate IT security and enterprise risk management: Finance/accounting has long handled enterprise risk management, so it made sense that organizations experimented with integrating the two.
-Well …it doesn’t work.
-For the foreseeable future, managing risk, security and IT requires domain expertise to drive action.
+- Separate but integrated IT security and enterprise risk management: Finance/accounting has long handled enterprise risk management, so it made sense that organizations experimented with integrating the two.
+Well…it doesn’t work.
+For the foreseeable future, managing risk, security, and IT requires domain expertise to drive action.
 Organizations that tried to manage IT risk under finance/accounting discovered an endless theoretical exercise of risk cataloging and frameworks that rarely led to practical implementation.
 Finance/accounting can help align insurance with risks, but IT security makes the decisions on what to invest in and what not to.